See More

 PAH: A Closer Look

+Pulmonary arterial hypertension (PAH, WHO Group 1) is high blood pressure in the arteries of your lungs.
 PAH is a chronic and progressive disease.
-This means that over time, PAH will get worse, and it may limit your physical activities.4,5 You play an important role in your care.
+This means that over time, PAH will get worse, and it may limit your physical activities.
+You play an important role in your care.
 By actively monitoring your symptoms and your ability to perform day-to-day activities, you can help your healthcare team identify signs of disease progression, which can be important in developing a treatment plan that meets your needs.
 Learn about the benefits of OPSUMIT® (macitentan).

 How does PAH affect your heart and the arteries of your lungs?